TiffanyChan614/React-Quizzical/README.md

 - Allow the user to choose the number of questions they want to answer
 - Allow the user to choose the difficulty of the questions
 - Allow the user to choose the category of the questions

-## Why Three Pages?

-1. **Scalability:** Having three separate pages provides a scalable structure for future expansion.
-If I want to add more features or additional screens to the application, it can be easily accomplished by adding new components and routes without making the existing code overly complex.

-2. **Code Organization:** The separation of concerns between the start page, quiz page, and answer page promotes better code organization and maintainability.
-Each page has its specific functionality and components, making it easier to understand and modify in the future.

-3. **Clearer Logic Flow:** By navigating through different pages, the logic flow of the quiz becomes clearer to the user.
-They start with the start page, move on to the quiz page to answer the questions, and finally see the answer page with the correct answers and their score.
-This flow enhances the user experience and makes the quiz-taking process more intuitive.